 ARE YOU A TEACHER, SCHOOL ADMINISTRATOR, OR PRINCIPAL INTERESTED IN ATTENDING A CONFERENCE CATERED TO YOU?

-In 2018 Mercury One, in partnership with WallBuilders, hosted 40 educators from around the country to spend three incredible days (in two different sessions) learning about the history of our great nation, the men and women who helped shape it, and early education in America.
+In 2018 Mercury One, in partnership with WallBuilders, hosted 40 educators from around the country as they spent three incredible days (across two different sessions) learning about the history of our great nation, the men and women who helped shape it, and early education in America.

-While today’s students attend far more formal schooling than their 18th and 19th-century counterparts, with longer school years, standardized tests and additional grade levels, they are actually learning less American history.
-Participants in our Teachers Conference were able to see these things for themselves, by looking through original first-source historical documents and artifacts.
-Along the way, they also learned about many of the lost stories of our Founding Fathers, as well as the philosophies and ideologies that shaped our laws and founding documents.
+While today’s students attend far more formal schooling than their 18th and 19th-century counterparts, with longer school years, standardized tests, and additional grade levels, they are actually learning less American history.
+Participants in our Teachers Conference were able to see this for themselves by looking through original first-source historical documents and artifacts.
+Along the way, they also learned many of the lost stories of our Founding Fathers, as well as the philosophies and ideologies that shaped our laws and founding documents.